mccurcio/mcc-ds-material/README.md

 **Note:** This list is compiled by [Matthew Curcio](https://mccurcio.github.io/).
 This list includes material on data science, machine learning books, websites, videos, etc. that I have **used and would recommend**.
 Whenever possible, I note **FREE** material.

-:star: - indicate personal favorites
+:star: - indicates personal favorites

 --------------------------------------------------------------------------

 # First Steps

+- Coming Soon - Article on How/Where to start.

 ## Great Intro Materials.